No Result

 Brand DNA and Philosophy: A Tale of Two Approaches

 At its core, Drunk Elephant was founded on the principle of avoiding what they term the “Suspicious 6” – essential oils, drying alcohols, silicones, chemical sunscreens, fragrances/dyes, and SLS.
 This approach aims to minimize potential irritants and promote skin health through biocompatible ingredients.
 Their philosophy centers on “clean” formulations that are also effective and provide an enjoyable user experience.
 The brand emphasizes a “skincare smoothie” concept, encouraging users to mix multiple products for a personalized routine.
-This focus on a holistic, luxurious experience contributes significantly to their higher price point.
+This focus on a complete, luxurious experience contributes significantly to their higher price point.

 The Ordinary, a brand under the DECIEM umbrella, takes a radically different stance.
 Their mission is to offer effective skincare solutions with honest pricing.
 They achieve this by stripping away unnecessary ingredients and packaging, focusing solely on the active ingredients and their concentrations.
 Their “scientific approach” means transparency about percentages and formulations.
 The Ordinary’s philosophy is rooted in education and accessibility, aiming to make advanced skincare ingredients understandable and affordable for consumers.
 This no-nonsense approach is a key differentiator, prioritizing efficacy and cost-effectiveness above all else.